 $ ./ssoadm update-datastore -e [realmname] -m [datastorename] -u [adminID] -f [passwordfile] -a sunIdRepoClass=[customPlugin]replacing [realmname], [datastorename], [adminID], [passwordfile] and [customPlugin] with appropriate values.
 If you are making changes against the top level realm, you must specify -e /

-Using proxy authorization and extending the IdRepo plugin class are outside the scope of ForgeRock support; if you want more tailored advice, consider engaging Professional Services.
+Using proxy authorization and extending the IdRepo plugin class are outside the scope of ForgeRock support; if you want more tailored advice, consider engaging Deployment Support Services.